 Orascom Construction Industries Announces the establishment of the Karim Camel-Toueg International Fellowship in Hepatology at Cleveland Clinic in memory of the late Karim Camel-Toueg

-In collaboration with Cleveland Clinic and its Hepatology Center, part of the Digestive Disease and Surgery Institute, ranked #2 by U.S.News and World Report, OCI has established an endowed fellowship program under the supervision of Dr. Nizar Zein where one physician each year will experience a focused training opportunity in the evaluation and treatment of all forms of common and uncommon hepatic disorders in both adults and children, elevating their ability to best care for patients with liver disease, while also learning to be academically productive.
+In collaboration with Cleveland Clinic and its Hepatology Center, part of the Digestive Disease and Surgery Institute, OCI has established an endowed fellowship program under the supervision of Dr. Nizar Zein where one physician each year will experience a focused training opportunity in the evaluation and treatment of all forms of common and uncommon hepatic disorders in both adults and children, elevating their ability to best care for patients with liver disease, while also learning to be academically productive.
 The aim of this experience is to increase the number of qualified hepatologists to care for the millions of Egyptians with liver disease.

 Interested candidates must meet the requirements established by Cleveland Clinic Graduate Medical Education.
 Clinical Programs for graduate medical education purposes (residency, fellowship and clinical research fellowship) at the Cleveland Clinic will accept H-1B temporary worker or J-1 exchange visitor (alien physician category – sponsored by the ECFMG) visas.
 Cleveland Clinic does not sponsor immigrant (permanent resident) petitions for research or clinical trainees.